-One of the most wonderful sights to see as you fight this battle is to discover you have an ally that was fighting while you were away.
+One of the most beautiful sights to see as you fight this battle is to discover you have an ally that was fighting while you were away.
 Thankfully, the Mexican Bean Beetle has a couple of predatory insects that will attack it.
 This summer I discovered what looked very much like my most despised enemy, the squash bug on my green beans.
-I was surprised to find it there, which was enough to cause my natural instinct to pause for a moment before squishing it.
-I’m glad I didn’t, because though it looked very much like a squash bug, it was actually a Spined Soldier Bug.
+I was surprised to find it there, which was enough to cause my instinct to pause for a moment before squishing it.
+I’m glad I didn’t because though it looked very much like a squash bug, it was actually a Spined Soldier Bug.
 (Aptly named, isn’t he?)
-Later, I spotted one with one of those golden larvae speared on the end of a Spined Soldier Bug’s mouth(?)!
+Later, I spotted one with one of those golden larvae speared on the end of a Spined Soldier Bug’s mouth!

-Another predator of Mexican Bean Beetles is the Pediobsus foveolatus parasitic wasp, which you can buy mummies of online.
+Another predator of Mexican bean beetles is the Pediobsus foveolatus parasitic wasp, which you can buy mummies of online.
 They will parasitize the larvae and stop further generations from breeding and eating.

 Spray the larvae with Milky Spore which are beneficial bacteria that will kill them.
-Milky Spore will also attack the Japanese Beetle grubs, the adults of which are also are fond of attacking beans.
+Milky Spore will also attack the Japanese Beetle grubs, the adults of which are also fond of attacking beans.
 Two for one deal!

 Unlike pesticides (organic or conventional), neem oil is a spray that you can use on your infested plants that will not kill all insects, including the beneficial ones (if you do it right).
 Neem oil will only affect the insects that are eating the leaves you spray it on.
 Just make sure you only spray during the early morning or late at night when the pollinators are through working.
 Spraying them directly with neem will kill them.
 Making sure that neem oil has time to dry first ensures that only the larvae on your beans will be affected when they eat the leaves.
 You can buy cold-pressed neem oil HERE.

-Thankfully, there is hope when you find Mexican Bean Beetles in your garden!
+Thankfully, there is hope when you find Mexican bean beetles in your garden!
 It might be too late for this gardening season, but it’s a comfort knowing that you have the knowledge and resources to beat the enemy next year and bring in a good crop of organic beans to feed your family!

-What methods of controlling Mexican Bean Beetles have worked best in your garden?
+What methods of controlling Mexican bean beetles have worked best in your garden?